frinknet/JSON-DEV/README.md

 purpose determined by the suplier of the JSON endpoints.
 However, the message is RECOMENDED to be used to provide a textual error message to displayed to a user.

 The data structured is RECOMENDED to be used by an application in a manner hinted by the schema and validation.
 JSON clients MAY use the data in a manor contrary to the schema but MUST NOT require fields which the schema defines as optional.

 Schema for Expectation + Validation
 -----------------------------------
-A JSON endpoint SHOULD provide a schema for both expectation and validataion upone request.
-Because of the verbose nature of these structures they are only provided upon speciate request.
-When the JSON API endpoint is passed either query string variables **schema** and **validation** the addtional schema requested should be appended to the JSON delivery.
+When the JSON API endpoint is passed the query string variables **schema** and **validation** the addtional schema requested SHOULD be appended to the JSON delivery.
+Because of the verbose nature of these structures they SHOULD NOT be provided by default but only on special request.

 ```javascript
 {